-here is a clear international trend towards abolition of the death penalty, over half the countries of the world having now abolished it in law and in practice.
-Over 30 countries (drawn from Asia, the Americas, Africa and Europe) have, during the past ten years, abolished the death penalty for all crimes.
-Notable among them is South Africa despite its serious problems of violent crime.
-The Human Rights Commission of the United Nations in April 2000 has reiterated its call on all states to consider ratifying the Second Optional Protocol to the International Covenant on Civil and Political Rights aimed at abolishing the death penalty, and has meanwhile called for a world wide moratorium on executions.
+S outh Africa and Russia, both of which have serious prob lems of violent crime, are among the countries that in recent times have come out against the death penalty.
+The Human Rights Commission of the United Nations in April 1999 has reiterated its call on all states to consider ratifying the Second Optional Protocol to the International Covenant on Civil and Political Rights aimed at abolishing the death penalty, and has meanwhile called for a world wide moratorium on executions.

-In Sri Lanka, attempts to abolish the death penalty commenced before independence, when as early as 1928 the Legislative Council adopted a resolution moved by D.S.Senanayake that capital punishment should be abolished.
-Resolutions to this effect were thereafter at various times proposed by Susanta de Fonseka of Panadura, Dr A.P. de Zoysa of Colombo South, and MP for Kandy Fred E de Silva.
-The most serious attempt to abolish the death penalty, however, was made when as the result of a decision of the very first Cabinet meeting of the new government of S.W.R.D.
+In Sri Lanka, attempts to abolish the death penalty commenced before independence, when as early as in 1928 the Legislative Council adopted a resolution moved by D.S.
+Senanayake that capital punishment should be abolished.
+Resolutions to this effect were thereafter at various times proposed by Susantha de Fonseka, Dr. A.P. de Zoysa, and MP for Kandy Fred E. de Silva.
+The most serious attempt to abolish the death penalty, however, was made when as the result of a decision of the very first cabinet meeting of the new government of S.W.R.D.
 Bandaranaike in 1956 the Suspension of Capital Punishment Act suspended the death penalty for a trial three year period, and the famous Norval Morris Commission was set up to examine the issue.
 However in the aftermath of the assassination of Prime Minister Bandaranaike the Act was repealed by the caretaker government headed by W. Dahanayake.
 Executions resumed, but fell into disuse again after 1976.
-History shows that in our country over a long period of time repugnance at the death penalty has been felt and expressed by individuals of varying political colourations, and is a matter that should and can be taken out of party politics.
+History shows that in our country over a long period of time repugnance at the death penalty has been felt and expressed by individuals of varying political colorations, and is a matter that should and can be taken out of party politics.